 If you lived in Baltimore during the early 1900s, you would find oyster shucking houses just about everywhere.
 Today, raw bars aren't as easy to find—but there are many places peppered throughout the city that are keeping the tradition alive.
-Below are four top picks for slurping down oysters, each with their own unique flavor.

 Looking for deals on oysters?
 Depending on the night of the week, some happy hours around town feature buck-a-shuck oysters.